-Moving to Leicester
+Moving to Leicester from the US

 It may be overlooked by the majority of people moving to the UK, Leicester has a lot to offer.
 For those looking for a culturally diverse city with outstanding architectural history, great shopping and transport links, as well as some of the most highly regarded neighbourhoods in the region, Leicester ticks a lot of boxes.